Ezekiel Elliott: 2018 season

+During the season-opening 16–8 road loss to the Carolina Panthers, Elliott had 15 carries for 69 yards and a touchdown to go along with three receptions for 17 yards.
+In the next game against the Giants, he rushed 17 times for 78 yards and a touchdown during the 20–13 victory.
+The following week against the Seahawks, he recorded 16 carries for 127 yards and three receptions for 11 yards in the 24–13 road loss.

-In the first two games of the season, Elliott recorded a rushing touchdown in both games against the Carolina Panthers and Giants.
-During a Week 3 24–13 road loss to the Seahawks, he rushed for 127 yards.
-In the next game against the Lions, Elliott had 25 carries for 152 yards to go along with four receptions for 88 yards and a touchdown during the narrow 26–24 victory.
-During a Week 6 40–7 victory over the Jacksonville Jaguars, he ran for 106 yards and a touchdown, becoming the 12th Cowboy to reach 25 touchdowns on the ground as well as the fastest to do so, three games faster than Emmitt Smith.
-During a Week 10 27–20 road victory over the Eagles, Elliott had 187 scrimmage yards and two touchdowns (one rushing, one receiving).
+During Week 4 against the Lions, Elliott recorded 25 carries for 152 yards to go along with four receptions for 88 yards and a touchdown in the narrow 26–24 victory.
+Two weeks later against the Jacksonville Jaguars, he had 24 carries for 106 yards and a touchdown to go along with an 11-yard reception in the 40–7 victory, becoming the 12th Cowboy to reach 25 touchdowns on the ground as well as the fastest to do so, three games faster than Emmitt Smith.

+During a Week 10 27–20 road victory over the Eagles, Elliott had 19 carries for 151 yards and a touchdown to go along with six receptions for 36 yards and a touchdown.
 He broke 150 yards rushing for the fifth time in his career, surpassing DeMarco Murray for third-most in franchise history.
-In the next game against the Atlanta Falcons, Elliott recorded 201 scrimmage yards and a touchdown during the 22–19 road victory, his fourth game over 200, tying him with DeMarco Murray and Emmitt Smith for most in franchise history.
-Elliott continued his success the following week against the Redskins, recording 26 carries for 121 yards and a touchdown in the 31–26 victory, eclipsing 1,000 yards on the year, the second time of his career, tied for third (along with DeMarco Murray and Calvin Hill) most in Cowboys' history.
-During a narrow Week 13 13–10 road victory over the New Orleans Saints on Thursday Night Football, Elliott recorded 136 scrimmage yards and a receiving touchdown.
+In the next game against the Atlanta Falcons, Elliott recorded 23 carries for 122 yards and a touchdown to go along with seven receptions for 79 yards during the 22–19 road victory, marking his fourth game over 200 scrimmage yards, tying him with DeMarco Murray and Emmitt Smith for most in franchise history.
+Elliott continued his success the following week against the Redskins on Thanksgiving, recording 26 carries for 121 yards and a touchdown in the 31–26 victory, eclipsing 1,000 yards on the year, the second time of his career, tied for third (along with DeMarco Murray and Calvin Hill) most in Cowboys' history.